openwisp/openwisp-radius/docs/source/user/api.rst

 Returns the radius usage of the logged-in user and the organization specified in the URL.

-It executes the relevant RADIUS counters and returns the exhausted values.
+It executes the relevant RADIUS counters and returns information that shows how much time and/or traffic the user has consumed.

 .. code-block:: text